sfvicente/PatternsForCommonApplicationFeaturesAndFunctionalities/Docs/SpecificApplicationFunctionality/Login/General.md

 <br><br>

+### Consider allowing password unmasking.

-### Allow users the possibility to see their password.
+Password unmasking is a mechanism that allows users the possibility to see their password.

 TODO: description

 <br><br>